tommy-tran/crispy-meme/README.md

 ### To do:
 * Add About page
-* Add user list on dashboard (and add/delete/modify users and scores)
+* Add menu for mobile users to be able to do all actions
+* Clean up backend
+* Show success/error messages after actions/events
 * More endpoints such as key regeneration, key retrieval via email